meiosis97/StableMate/pkg/README.md

 Supplementary Method 7.2 in [our manuscript](https://www.biorxiv.org/content/10.1101/2023.09.26.559658v1.full)
 for details.

-The following two functions is not necessary if the goal is not to make new predictions.
+The following two functions are not necessary if the goal is not to make new predictions.

 - **Regression function**: the function that builds regression model given a set of selected predictors.
 In our testing example, our default regression function *reg\_ols* is linear